-Under no circumstances should a starting aid such as ether be used to run the engine until the fuel system is primed.
-Injector damage will result if this method is used.
+NEVER use a starting aid such as ether to run the engine until the fuel system is primed.
+Doing so will result in injector damage.

 If an external starting aid is used, the heat generated by the external fuel source will cause the injector tips to be damaged when the fuel cools them.
 The injector plunger and bushing can be scored from running without lubrication.